earthly/website/blog/_posts/2021-05-31-deployment-strategies.md

 ---
 title: "Deployment Strategies"
 categories:
-  - Reference
+  - Tutorial
 author: Adam
+toc: true
 internal-links:
  - deployment strategies
  - deployment
  - deploy
 ---

 There are many ways to deploy applications to a production server environment, and the terminology around deploy strategies is often confusing.
 In this short guide, I'll review software deployment options starting from the most basic and straightforward and moving towards the more complex.

 ## Recreate Deployment Strategy

 This is the most straightforward deployment strategy.
 It's been the default strategy in enterprise IT for a long time and works well when updates are very infrequent and maintenance windows plentiful.
 You stop the old service and then start up the new service.
 During the teardown and spin-up process, the service is down.

 In a software-as-a-service world, with frequent updates, this strategy can really only work with the use of queues and async messaging architectures.
 For example, when upgrading a service that sends email, the mail will queue in an outbox waiting for the upgraded version to start up.

 Pros:

 * Easy
 * Works excellent with queues and async message buffers
 * Never need to run more than one version of the service in parallel

 Cons:

 * Downtime to upgrade
 * Downtime to rollback

 ## Rolling Update Deployment Strategy

 The recreate strategy above assumes you only have one instance of your service running at a time.
 But if you have several with a load balancer in front, you can improve the downtime story with a rolling update strategy.
 You start an instance of the new version, and once it's up, gracefully terminate one instance of the old version.
 Then continue this pattern until only new versions of the service are running.
 This strategy is ubiquitous in Kubernetes and other containerized production environments.

 Pros:

 * Easy on Kubernetes
 * No Downtime on upgrade

 Cons:

 * Multiple versions of same service active during the overlap
 * No warm rollback services

 ## Blue-Green Deployment

 A blue-green deployment requires a bit more resources: you need two identical production environments and a load balancer.
 One of these environments always receives 100% of the traffic while the other version sits idle.
 Updates are deployed to inactive version, and once it is successfully upgraded, traffic is switched over to it.
 These two environments are named blue and green, respectively, and traffic alternates back and forth from green to blue and then blue to green and so on.
 This means that the previously deployed version is always running on the idle environment, which simplifies rollbacks.

 Pros:

 * Eliminates upgrade downtime
 * Very quick rollbacks

 Cons:

 * More Resources
 * More Deployment complexity

 ## Canary Deployment